-Another way to identify differences in the pattern of responding between the two groups involves confusion matrices, which may reveal which confusions are responsible for the increased rates of voicing and manner errors identified above (see Appendix B).
+Another way to identify differences in the pattern of responding between the two groups involves confusion matrices, which may reveal which confusions are responsible for the increased rates of voicing and manner errors identified above (see Appendix 2).
 The data were first aggregated across participants for each group in each condition; the difference in percentage of responses between the DYS and AR group was then calculated for each cell of the confusion matrix.
-Averaged across all conditions, children in the DYS group responded significantly more often with labels other than those included in the defined set, F(1, 57) = 42.2, p < .001.
-There was both a greater percentage of "other consonant" responses

-(11%-15% more than the AR group across conditions) and a greater percentage of vowel-only responses (6%-12% more than the AR group across conditions), particularly in response to /b/.
-Ahissar, Lubin, Putter-Katz, and Banai (2006) also noted a higher proportion of "non-set" guesses in DYS participants than controls.
-From the confusion matrices, it appears that the higher rate of voicing errors in DYS participants is particularly linked to greater /s/-/z/ and /f/-/v/ confusions.
+Averaged across all conditions, children in the DYS group responded significantly more often with labels other than those included in the defined set [F(1,57)=42.2; p<0.001].
+There was both a greater percentage of 'other consonant' responses (between 11 and 15% more than the AR group across conditions) and a greater percentage of vowel-only responses (between 6 and 12 % more than the AR group across conditions), particularly in response to /b/.
+Ahissar et al. (2006) also noted a higher proportion of 'non set' guesses in DYS participants than controls.
+From the confusion matrices, it appeared that the higher rate of voicing errors in DYS participants is particularly linked to greater /s/-/z/ and /f/-/v/ confusions.
 Manner errors seem linked to a higher rate of stop/fricative confusions in DYS children.